u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Workforce-Journey-EDA-Single-Records.md

 **PURPOSE:**  The purpose of this report is to describe the "workforce journey" data for employees that only have had one employee record value of zero, meaning no concurrent jobs or possible mis-use of the "EMPL_RCD" field.

-It will highlight possible inconsistencies for further clarification with HR.

 **OBJECTIVES:**

-  1. Describe the "Workforce Journey" data.
+  1. Describe the "Workforce Journey" data for employees who never had a concurrent job in the defined period.
   2. Define "boundary" actions and check for internal consistency.

 **EXECUTIVE SUMMARY:**

 The "workforce journey" data is examined.
-It is filtered according to the condition of no concurrent jobs, or more specifically, that the employee only ever had a EMPL_RCD value of zero.
-Some 1,555,045 rows use 17 distinct actions to describe the employment experience of 128,952 employees since 2010.
-This filtered out the employment history of  29,220 employees with more than one employee record.
+The records are queried after 2010-01-02 and before 2025-08-01, then filtered according to the condition of no concurrent jobs.
+(More specifically, that the employee only ever had a EMPL_RCD value of zero and never had an action reason of "HCJ" ("Hire Concurrent Job") during the query period.)
+Some 1,591,061 rows use 17 distinct actions to describe the employment experience of 129,320 employees.

 Of particular interest are the so-called "boundary actions" that define entry and exit into the workforce.
 These include "primary" actions like hiring and retiring; "break" actions that describe a "short work break"; and "leave" actions for long term disability or a paid leave of absence.

-==

-Old version; these were pretty much cleared up.
-Fields were clarified and a new query is being written.

-When these boundary actions are so simply defined, there are inconsistencies in the respective tallies.
-These need to be clarified with HR.

-Possible improvements and points for additional clarity include:

-  * Anchor the age bands to a specific date rather than the time of the query.
-  * Clarify the actions and reasons that define boundary entry and exits.
-  * Clarify the fields "EMPL_RCD" and "EFFSEQ".
-  * Clarify edge cases and complex cases (like the employment history of "00028073" and the records of “00029479” on EFFDT == “2011-07-16”).
-  * Review the definition of "voluntary" vs "involuntary" termination and discuss specific cases.

 **SUMMARY:**

-1,555,045 rows covering dates between 2010-01-02 and 2025-06-29 are queried.
+1,591,062 rows covering dates between 2010-01-02 and 2025-07-31 are queried.

-One row with a bad date ("2202-11-21") is filtered out.

-All employees that had employee record values other than zero are filtered out.
+All employees that had employee record values other than zero, or action reasons of "HCJ" ("Hire Concurrent Job"), are filtered out.
 This removes employees who had concurrent positions or erroneous data entry.
-These `r(length(dupeRCD) + length(nonZeroEmplids)) |> format(big.mark=",")` employees will be treated separately.
+These employees will be treated separately due to their more complex work journeys.

-The remaining data describes 128,952 employees and every employment "action" that defines their experience (such as transfers, pay raises, leave of absence, and eventual termination or retirement.)
-17 distinct actions are further explained with 103 unique "action reasons."
-Employees have a median count of 7 of these "actions" in their employment history.
-(At an extreme, one employee (00031235)  has 245 actions.)
+The remaining data describes 129,320 employees in 3,167 job codes in 2,088 departments, and every employment "action" that defines their experience (such as transfers, pay raises, leave of absence, and eventual termination or retirement.)
+17 distinct actions are further explained with 104 unique "action reasons."
+Employees have a median count of 8 of these "actions" in their employment history.
+(At an extreme, one employee (00031235)  has 246 actions.)

 Overwhelmingly, an action of "Data Change" ("DTA") is the most common, followed by "Pay Rate Change" ("PAY") and distantly "Termination" ("TER"), "Hire" ("HIR"), and "Transfer" ("XFR").
-The "Termination" ("TER") action has the most "action reasons" (42).
+The "Termination" ("TER") action has the most "action reasons" (43).

-An age band of the employee is provided of the decade of their age at the time of the query.
-Each employee has one un-changing age band.
-The most frequent band is the decade of the thirties.
+An age band of the employee is provided of the decade of their age at the time of the action.
+The most frequent band is the decade of the twenties.

-Termination is almost exclusively flagged as "voluntary", with only 5.4% of the flagged rows described as "involuntary."
+Termination is almost exclusively flagged as "voluntary", with only 5.3% of the flagged rows described as "involuntary."

 A strong seasonal spike in actions is seen around July 1st.
 A consistent bi-weekly pattern in actions is also noted.

 Boundary actions are defined as actions that signify entering or leaving the workforce.
 This includes "primary" entry actions of hire or rehire, and exit actions of terminate or retire; "break" actions of a "short work break" or "return from work break"; and "leave" actions of paid leave of absence, leave of absence, or long-term disability, and "return from leave."
 Leave of absence actions that are explained with the action reason of "extension" are excluded as they do not signify a new boundary event.

-== Let's see
-These are tallied per employee and found to have inconsistent results, where an employee has "exited" the workforce without a prior "entry" action, for example.
-This appears to  be due to:
-  (1) simplistic definitions of boundary actions (for example, "rehire" could be ignored if  "Hire Concurrent Job" is the supplied action reason)
-  (2) incomplete understanding of the use of the "EMPL_RCD" field causing duplication that needs to be managed
-  (3) complicated dates where multiple actions are entered that may be contradictory

 ## (1) DESCRIBE THE WORKFORCE JOURNEY DATA

 ### Data summary